cekrem/cekrem.github.io/content/posts/programming-as-theory-building-part-ii.md

 The AI boosters will tell you this is all about efficiency.
 "AI systems are just tools," they say.
 "They help us do what we were going to do anyway, only faster."

 But that framing misses what institutions actually _are_.
 They're not just machines for producing output.
-They're mechanisms for building expertise, making good decisions, and fostering the human connections that make it all worthwhile.
+They're where expertise gets built, where decisions get made well, where people actually connect with each other.
 Speed those things up too much and they stop working.

 What we're fighting for isn't just our individual craft (though that matters).
 It's the institutions that make software development a _profession_ rather than just a job.
-The hierarchies of mentorship that turn juniors into seniors.
-The decision-making processes that keep codebases coherent over time.
-The human relationships that make teams more than the sum of their parts.
+The mentorship that turns juniors into seniors.
+The processes that keep codebases coherent over time.
+The relationships that make a team actually _work_.

-And maybe it goes deeper than that.
+But maybe there's something even more fundamental at stake here.
 Human beings are _made_ to create.
-It's not an accident or a mere adaptation—it's fundamental to who we are, how we're designed.
 A child draws an orange on the first day of art class without hesitation, without permission, without worrying whether they're "good enough."
-That impulse to make marks on the world, to leave evidence of our existence, to build things—it's in our bones.
+That impulse to make marks on the world, to build things, to leave evidence that we were here—it's in our bones.
 And when we're convinced we can't create, something essential gets stolen from us.

-Monteiro puts it bluntly: once you convince people they can't express themselves, it's that much easier to convince them they can't govern themselves.
-The path from "let AI write your code" to "let AI make your decisions" to "you're not competent to have a say in how things work" is shorter than we think.
+This is the other half of what Monteiro was getting at: once you convince people they can't express themselves, it's that much easier to convince them they can't govern themselves.
+The path from "let AI write your code" to "let AI make your decisions" to "you're not competent to have a say" is shorter than we think.

 These institutions took decades to build.
 They're far more fragile than we realized.